Up to 50% off sofas & mattresses — limited‑time deals.

 • How hot he feels after multiple get-up and return cycles

-• Whether his movement spreads heat across the surface or leaves hot patches
+• Whether his movement spreads heat across the surface or leaves hot patches behind

 Clinical Advisor – Dr. Adrian Walker

-In our cooling work he:
+In our cooling work, he:

-• Reviews temperature data and hot-sleeper logs
+• Reviews temperature readings and hot-sleeper logs

 What We Mean By Mattress Cooling And Breathability